sunblockisneeded/gpt-s-memory-about-me/README.md

 Likes to think through and analyze concepts by imagining how they would implement them based on provided information.
 ***
 Is primarily familiar with Python and its class concept, and has limited experience with other programming languages.
 ***
+Realized what aspects of the graph they need to focus on for understanding gradient-based optimization, clarifying that they were initially confused about whether to focus on the jagged path or the graph shape.
+User's goal is to compile and organize areas of confusion into data to help future learners avoid similar difficulties in understanding these concepts.
+***